seuros/rails_app_version/README.md

 - X-App-Version: Current application version, optionally including revision (e.g., "1.2.3" or "1.2.3 (abc123de)")
 - X-App-Environment: Current environment (e.g., "staging")

-When `include_revision` is enabled, the version header will include the first 8 characters of the git revision in parentheses.
+When `show_revision` is enabled, the version header will include the first 8 characters of the git revision in parentheses.
 This provides a quick way to verify both the version and the specific deployment in a single header.

 This makes it easy for developers to verify which version is deployed and running in each environment, particularly